samsungexynos850/.github/profile/README.md

 Hello,

-I am one of the few developers for the A217X, here is a little but about what I am working on.
+I am one of the few developers for the A21s Device, here is a little but about what I am working on.

 **# Completed Projects:**
 - LineageOS 20.0 ROM
+- LineageOS 19.1 ROM - Stable
 - Halium Kernel
 - Upstreamed kernel
+- Kawa Kernel maintainer

 **# My current projects are:**

-- Developing stable AOSP device trees
 - Droidian port
 - PMOS port
-- OneUI Ports

 **My Telegram:**